 Business case projections are that for each \$1 invested \$1.34 will be returned to the community and with grant funding; NPV is positive and the IRR is 14%.

-The Shire of Broome secured \$7.68m funding from the Department of Planning, Lands and Heritage (DPLH) Infrastructure Development Fund.
-The Shire is now looking for a developer to invest the remaining \$56.3m required in exchange for 30+20 year lease.
+The Shire of Broome secured \$7.6m funding from the Department of Planning, Lands and Heritage (DPLH) - Infrastructure Development Funding for Key Worker site works.
+An additional \$25m is required for construction of Key Worker dwellings.